-Role Access is granted on a step by step level.
-To add a Role to a step per the instructions below, the Role has to exist first.
+Role Access is granted on a Step by Step basis.
+To add a Role to a Step per the instructions below, the Role has to exist first.
 If you do not have a Role created already, refer to the Creating Roles article to learn more.

 If you already have a Role created and would like to grant that Role more Step access, follow the instructions below.

 - Right click on a Step and select Edit from the menu.

 2) In the Roles section, all Roles that have been created by any users in Risk Cloud will appear, toggle the Pencil or Book icons to set an Entitlement for a given Role.
 If neither is chosen, then that Role will have no access to any of the Records that are currently within this Step, or stage, of the Workflow.